New product, no docs yet? Start with documentation strategy

 The early content trap

 In practice, you can ship some early content while doing this thinking.
-In fact, you should.
-But those quick wins should not define the strategy.
+You should, even.
+But those quick wins shouldnât define the strategy.

-You've seen this before: you ship a tutorial because five users asked for it.
-Then a troubleshooting doc because support is overwhelmed.
-Then someone adds an FAQ.
-Then best practices.
+Youâve seen how this goes.
+You ship a tutorial because five users asked for it, then a troubleshooting doc because support is overwhelmed, then someone adds an FAQ, then best practices.
 Each one makes sense in isolation.
 None of them were planned together.
-Six months later, you have 50 pages organized by the order they were written, not the order anyone needs them.
+Six months later you have 50 pages organized by the order they were written, not the order anyone needs them.

-This is the difference between âwe need a tutorial, someone write itâ and âwe need a tutorial that assumes zero prior knowledge, gets someone to a working integration in under 10 minutes, and hands them off to either the API reference or advanced tutorials depending on what they want to do next.â
+Itâs the difference between âwe need a tutorial, someone write itâ and âwe need a tutorial that assumes zero prior knowledge, gets someone to a working integration in under 10 minutes, and hands them off to either the API reference or advanced tutorials depending on what they want to do next.â Same deliverable, completely different foundation.

 What changes when you do this right

-Writing gets faster.
-Youâre not reinventing structure with every new page or second-guessing where something belongs.
+The writing gets faster, because youâre not reinventing structure with every new page or second-guessing where something belongs.

 None of this happens if you start with content and hope structure emerges.
 Structure rarely emerges on its own.
 Chaos does.